Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

 \newsection{Generalities} First of all, let us clarify the meaning of the symmetry group $G$ in a fermionic system.
 A fundamental symmetry of fermionic systems that can never be broken is the conservation of total fermion parity, denoted by $\mathbb{Z}_2^f$.
 In addition to this symmetry, we assume the system has an on-site symmetry group $G$.
 The total symmetry group of the system is actually $\mathbb{Z}_2^f\times G$~\footnote{In this definition we exclude symmetries such as the $\mathrm{U}(1)$ symmetry of fermion number conservation, of which $\mathbb{Z}_2^f$ is a subgroup.}.
 For most of our paper we assume $G$ is unitary and finite.
 We will consider anti-unitary time-reversal symmetry in the end.

 Our approach to the problem is based on the algebraic theory of two-dimensional gapped quantum phases~\cite{Kitaev2006}.
 Given a gapped phase in two dimensions, one can classify the low-energy localized quasiparticle excitations into superselection sectors (topological charges).
 Different topological charges can not be transformed into each other by applying local operators.
-Fusion and braiding of the topological charges are described by the mathematical framework of unitary braided tensor category (UBTC)~\cite{Kitaev2006}.
-In a fermionic system, states with even and odd numbers of fermions belong to different superselection sectors.
-Therefore we model a gapped fermion SPT phase abstractly by the (premodular)UBTC $\mathcal{C}_f=\{I,\psi\}$, where $\psi$ represents a single fermionic excitation.
+Fusion and braiding of the topological charges are described by the mathematical framework of unitary braided tensor category (UBTC)~\cite{Kitaev2006, Bonderson07}.
+From this point of view, a bosonic SPT phase has no topologically nontrivial quasiparticle excitations, and the corresponding UMTC is just the trivial one: $\mathcal{C}=\{I\}$, where $I$ stands for the vaccum sector.
+In a fermionic system, states with even and odd numbers of fermions belong to different superselection sectors, and no terms in the Hamiltonian can ever mix these two sectors.
+Therefore we model a gapped fermion SPT phase abstractly by the (premodular) UBTC $\mathcal{C}_f=\{I,\psi\}$, where $I$ stands for trivial bosonic excitations (sometimes refered to as the vaccum) and $\psi$ represents a single fermionic excitation. $\psi$ still represents a local excitation, but distinct from the (bosonic) vaccum.
 The fusion rule is obviously $\psi\times\psi=I$.